How to find us

 - Monday to Friday

 When attending for either treatment in the Chemotherapy Suite or for a clinic appointment in Oncology Outpatients, we ask you to please report to reception.
-At reception one of the reception team will take check your temperature.
+At reception one of the reception team will complete a covid triage tool.
 Depending on your appointment the receptionist will ask you to go straight through to Chemotherapy Suite, or wait in the waiting room for your clinic appointment.

 Oncology Outpatient Department